 With this somewhat simplified summary, it becomes obvious that there is not one moral position ascribed to “the child” but, instead, that children are differentiated in moral terms.
 It also suggests that children’s moral status hinders children’s participation.
 In several cases, the underlying idea is that what children may be saying does not differ from what their parents will tell (thus, open for the interpretation that there is no need to ask).
-Also important to note is that disadvantaged and agentic children in troublesome families stand out in ways that are negative in moral terms.
-For instance, the moral status of the amoral child depends on its moral environment (typically the parents).
-Children who are loyal to their parents become only disloyal to others if there is something to conceal.
 Because these documents are primarily underpinned by the idea that children are formed by their closest surrounding, in this case, their home/parents, some children fall in the grey zone, in particular children without the presence of their biological parents (for example adopted children, orphans, and young refugees who enter the country without guardians).

 Source: Knezevic, Z. (2017) Amoral, im/moral and dis/loyal: Children’s moral status in child welfare.
 Childhood 24(4): 470–84.

 The Moral Economy of Child Welfare

+Social work is generally linked to the idea of helping others.
+What does this mean i practice?
 From an analysis of the construction of potential clients’ moral status in policy documents, I wanted to address child welfare itself in moral terms.
 In “A Cry for Care But not Justice: Embodied Vulnerabilities and the Moral Economy of Child Welfare”, I discuss child welfare from the perspective of anthropological re-readings of the concept of moral economy, feminist theory of embodiment and intersectionality, and critical childhood studies.
-Social work is generally linked to the idea of helping others.
-What does this mean?
+This work addresses injustices in childhoods that remain unrecognised and not responded to in child welfare practice.